 APB News

-JOB POSTING: P/T Islamophobia Legal Assistance Hotline Coordinator
+JOB POSTING: P/T Anti-Semitism Legal Assistance Hotline Coordinator

-On behalf of the Steering Committee of the Islamophobia Legal Assistance Hotline (ILAH), Access Pro Bono is hiring for a brand new Islamophobia Legal Assistance Hotline Coordinator position.
+On behalf of the Steering Committee of its new Anti-Semitism Legal Assistance Hotline (ASLAH), Access Pro Bono is hiring for a first Anti-Semitism Legal Assistance Hotline Coordinator position.

-The ILAH Steering Committee seeks a highly organized legal professional, community organizer or non-profit service provider to take on the role of Coordinator for its community outreach efforts.
-The successful candidate will be responsible for coordinating and managing all ILAH operations under the supervision of the Steering Committee and Access Pro Bono (APB) executive staff.
+The ASLAH Steering Committee seeks a highly organized legal professional, community organizer or non-profit service provider to take on the role of Coordinator for its community outreach efforts.
+The successful candidate will be responsible for coordinating and managing all ASLAH operations, including responding to and appropriately directing enquiries for legal assistance.
+This role will be supervised by the Steering Committee and Access Pro Bono (APB) executive staff.

 Basic Terms of Employment

-This is a three year, 0.6 FTE (three days per week) contract position.
-It offers a first-year salary of $35,000 (prorated from an FTE salary of $58,350) with annual increases for years two and three, and five weeks (15 days) of paid vacation each year.
-The successful candidate will be based in BC's Lower Mainland, and may work from home and from the APB head office in downtown Vancouver, as duties require.
-The position start date will be in late April or early May 2023.
+The successful candidate will ideally be based or have strong connections in BC's Lower Mainland and may work from home and from the APB head office in downtown Vancouver, as duties require.
+The position start date will be in December 2023 or early January 2024.

 Qualifications, Experience & Skills

-• Three or more years of experience in program management or a related field
+• Three or more years of experience in program management, the legal industry, community engagement or a related field

-• Demonstrated knowledge of issues related to Islamophobia and/or discrimination
+• Demonstrated knowledge of issues related to anti-Semitism and/or discrimination

-• Cultural sensitivity to communities impacted by Islamophobia
+• Cultural sensitivity to communities impacted by anti-Semitism

 • Excellent organizational, interpersonal and communication skills, including public speaking